Niuafoʻou (Tonga) 1993 "Evolution of the Earth (IV)"

 On June 11, 1993, the film Jurassic Park was released in the US.
 This was the first time when the general public could see very realistic reconstructions of dinosaurs and other prehistoric reptiles.
 Many Postal Authorities around the world, including Niuafo'ou, used this movie as an opportunity to issue stamps depicting dinosaurs and other prehistoric animals.

-The first stamp shows a pair of herbivorous Dinosaurs such as Iguanodon and Brachiosaurus and a pterosaur Rhamphorhynchid fligt above them.
+The first stamp shows a pair of herbivorous Dinosaurs such as Iguanodon and Brachiosaurus and a pterosaur Rhamphorhynchid flying above them.

 The second one shows the classic scene - the flight of Triceratops with the Tyrannosaurus-rex.

-According to recent research, this defense mechanism would have not helped Triceratops out - as it would likely smash its skull and kill itself attempting it.
+According to recent research, this defence mechanism would have not helped Triceratops out - as it would likely smash its skull and kill itself attempting it.

 Most likely Triceratops would have tried to defend itself in a manner similar to modern horned animals.
 They would likely have shaken their heads from side to side and try to hit the aggressor.